-Recently Issued Accounting Pronouncements In May 2014 the FASB issued a new standard on revenue recognition, ASU 2014-09, Revenue from Contracts with Customers, with the intent of creating a new, principle-based revenue recognition framework.
+Change in Accounting Principle In May 2014 the FASB issued a new standard on revenue recognition, ASU 2014-09, Revenue from Contracts with Customers, with the intent of creating a new, principle-based revenue recognition framework.
 The ASU creates a new topic in the FASB Accounting Standards Codification, Topic 606, in addition to superseding and replacing nearly all existing U.S. GAAP revenue recognition guidance.
-The main provisions of the ASU are:
+The main provisions of the ASU were: